Windows XP Support ended on April 8, 2014

 Lack of technical support

-Online and phone-based technical support from Microsoft will be discontinued on April 8, 2014, meaning you or your IT partners will no longer be able to get first-party assistance once problems arise.
+Online and phone-based technical support from Microsoft was discontinued on April 8, 2014, meaning you or your IT partners will no longer be able to get first-party assistance once problems arise.